Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories

 \subsection{Phase 3: Candidate Ranking}

-As a result of the previous phase, a set of candidate fix commits has been determined.
-The third and last step now consists in ranking such candidates into a list of commits sorted by decreasing probability of constituting true fix commits.
-Finally, the most likely fixing commits will then appear in the topmost positions of the list.
-This is a standard ranking task which can be approached exploiting a number of Machine Learning algorithms.
-As a preliminary step, a feature space must be defined, where commits are represented as vectors of informative features.
-Eventually, feature vectors will constitute the actual input of a ranking algorithm which will assign them probabilities as its output.
-The task of selecting informative features makes the most relevant part of a Machine Learning approach and will be described in full detail in Section~\ref{implementation}.
+As a result of the previous phase, a set of candidate fix commits is determined.
+The third and last step now consists in ranking such candidates into a list of commits sorted by decreasing probability of being true fix commits.
+Finally, the most likely fix-commits will appear at the top of the list.
+This is a standard ranking task which can be approached exploiting a number of machine learning (ML) algorithms.
+As a preliminary step, a feature space is defined, so that each candidate commit is represented as a vector of informative features.
+Eventually, these feature vectors constitute the input of a ranking algorithm that assigns a score to each candidate.
+The task of selecting informative features makes the most relevant part of a ML approach and is described in detail in \Cref{implementation}.
 In order to train the learning algorithms, a training set must be built including both fix commits as positive training examples, and non-fix commits as negative training examples, drawn from the same repository~\cite{sabetta_practical_2018} and respecting their naturally occurring distributions.
-The whole process is shown in Figure \ref{fig:ranking_visualized}.